Walked 10,000 miles from Siberia to Australia.

 In 2013, after 3 arduous years, Sarah arrives at her final destination: a little tree in Australia that she had found during her years trekking around The Outback.
 She touches the tree, sits down, and it is over.
 She has walked 10,000 miles through two continents, six countries, eight pairs of walking boots, and three-thousand cups of tea.

-How was this seemingly ordinary women able to do this?
+How was this ordinary women able to do this incredible feat?
 Her ability to remain present.
-How does presence allow her to preserve through such pain for so long by herself?
-Because when you're present you don't think about how far you've come or how far you have to go - a soul-crushing thought on a 10,000 mile walk.
+When you are present you don't think about how far you've come or how far you have to go - a soul-crushing thought on a 10,000 mile walk.
 As Sarah says, “You can’t think, ‘I still have 1002 days to go, 995 days to go.’
 You’d get crazy.
 So, you live the moment.”
 You simply think about the next step, then the next, and then the next.

 This is not a mindset unique to Sarah.
 Many of the individuals in previous posts have said similar things and Navy SEALs, famous for their mental toughness, share the same attitude.
 As one SEAL wrote: “How do you eat an elephant?
 One bite at a time.”
 Similarly, Sarah’s attitude was “How do you walk 10,000 miles?
 One step at a time.”